For Hong Kong's youth, government-backed hostels offer a smidgen of housing hope

 It now aims to provide 3,000 beds in five years through hotel-to-hostel conversions, which would come on top of 3,400 planned under the first programme that are either being built from scratch or through redeveloping properties owned by non-profit groups.

-That said, applicants for the BeLIVING hostel outstripped the number of beds 5 to 1.
+That said, applicants for the BeLIVING hostel outstripped the number of beds by 5 to 1.

 New BeLIVING resident Chelsea Tung sees her move as both a chance to live with her boyfriend while putting aside money for a flat of their own.